Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

   After you created your HDInsight cluster and have started using, it's possible that your network settings might have changed by you mistakenly or someone else.
 You may have various problems in various scenarios when working with your cluster because of those changes.
 HNV can show you the missing pieces in those situations.

   For this scenario, tool expects you to supply the CLUSTER_DNS_NAME in `config/params.conf` file.
 When you ran the tool, it will ask you to enter your HDInsight SSH username and password to be able to SSH into your headnode to gather all the necessary details from your cluster.
 If you don't want SSH user and password to be asked in your consequent runs, you can put them in CLUSTER_SSHUSER and CLUSTER_SSHUSER_PASS parameters in the `config/params.conf` file.<br>
-  P.S.: Don't forget to remove all those after you're done using HNV!
+  PS: Don't forget to remove all those after you're done using HNV!
 Better you may want to delete the VM as a whole.

 For both scenarios A and B, HNV checks the below components if they're configured correctly for Azure HDInsight or not:
 1. Network Security Group (NSG) in the subnet